 High impact presenting and public speaking has a very clear blueprint.

 Anyone can present with varying levels of confidence, clarity and impact but high impact presenting is a skill.
-We are more than half way through 2021 and very gifted and talented business professionals are still reading slides or notes to each other.
+We are more than half way through the year and very gifted and talented business professionals are still reading slides or notes to each other.
 That’s not presenting; it’s simply reading slides or notes, which anyone can do.

 Whether you are trying to influence or persuade colleagues, sell to a client, or simply update your team, the key to success is impact; personal impact.